 - Switching jobs

-You can qualify for forbearance of up to 12 months at a time if you have a direct loan, FFEL loan or Perkins loan.
-With Perkins loans, you’re limited to a total of 36 months.
-Other loans might have limits to how much time they can request, set by the loan servicer.
+You can qualify for forbearance up to 12 months at a time if you have a Direct, FFEL or Perkins Loan.
+With Perkins Loans, you’re limited to a total of 36 months.
+Other loans might have limits set by the loan servicer for how much time you can request.

 Will pausing student loan repayments hurt my credit?